-This word is derived from the old word Chapman that meant merchant or trader.
-It in turn was derived from ceapman.
+This word is derived from the old word Chapman that meant a merchant or trader.
+It, in turn, was derived from ceapman.
 The old word ceap meant to sell.

 Before railways were invented goods were often transported by water.
 Coal was transported by ship from Newcastle to London by sea.
 It was called sea coal.
 Taking coals to Newcastle was obviously a pointless exercise.COCK A HOOP

 This phrase comes from a primitive tap called a spile and shive.
 A shive was a wooden tube at the bottom of a barrel and a spile was a wooden bung.
 You removed the shive to let the liquid flow out and replaced it to stop the flow.
 The spile was sometimes called a cock.
 If people were extremely happy and wanted to celebrate they took out the cock and put in on the hoop on the top of the barrel to let the drink flow out freely.
 So it was cock a hoop.
 So cock a hoop came to mean ecstatic.COCK AND BULL STORY

 This phrase was first recorded in the 17th century.
 It probably comes from an actual story about a cock and a bull that is now lost.